actuator/cve/README.md

 - **CVE-2025-68717**
   - **Description**: KAYSUS KS-WR3600 routers with firmware 1.0.5.9.1 allow authentication bypass during session validation.
 If any user is logged in, endpoints such as /cgi-bin/system-tool accept unauthenticated requests with empty or invalid session values.
 This design flaw lets attackers piggyback on another user's active session to retrieve sensitive configuration data or execute privileged actions without authentication.

+- **CVE-2025-68715**
+  - **Description**: An issue was discovered in Panda Wireless PWRU0 devices with firmware 2.2.9 that exposes multiple HTTP endpoints (/goform/setWan, /goform/setLan, /goform/wirelessBasic) that do not enforce authentication.
+A remote unauthenticated attacker can modify WAN, LAN, and wireless settings directly, leading to privilege escalation and denial of service.

 - **CVE-2025-43988**
   - **Description**: KuWFi 5G01-X55 FL2020_V0.0.12 devices expose an unauthenticated API endpoint (ajax_get.cgi), allowing remote attackers to retrieve sensitive configuration data, including admin credentials.